This link has been bookmarked by 113 people . It was first bookmarked on 22 Mar 2007, by Morten Mork.

 -

 One potential flaw in the model is that responsibility for support for the resulting products will fall to the community.
-While online forums have often given me the answer to computer problems, many consumers might balk at the lack of a reliable, trained tech support department (though that
+While online forums have often given me the answer to computer problems, many consumers might balk at the lack of a reliable, trained tech support department (though that actually might be an oxymoron).

 - Crowds should operate within constraints.
 To harness the collective intelligence of crowds, there need to be rules in place to maintain order.